neckberg/hashdown/README.md

 another value
 ```

-However, if you need to represent actual Markdown within your content, you can escape it within a Markdown code block, designated by three or more tick marks (<code>\`\`\`</code>).
+However, if you need to represent actual Markdown within your content, you can escape it using Markdown's code block syntax.

+### Literals and Code blocks
+A "literal" or "code block" section is designated by three or more tick marks (<code>\`\`\`</code>).
 The following is valid:
 ````md
 -
 ```